salte-common/terraflow/README.md

 An opinionated Node.js CLI wrapper for Terraform that provides intelligent workspace management, multi-cloud backend support, secrets integration, and git-aware workflows.

+## About

+Terraflow was created by Dave Woodward, VP of Cloud & Enterprise Architecture with over 20 years of experience in financial services technology.
+Coming from a full-stack development background before evolving into cloud architecture, Dave brings a hands-on, practical approach to enterprise architecture that emphasizes solving real operational problems over theoretical ideals.

+### The Problem

+After half a decade of managing Terraform in enterprise environments, a pattern emerged: every infrastructure repository needed the same orchestration logic.
+Before Terraflow, this meant writing bash scripts in every repo to handle the multi-step process of initializing Terraform, selecting the appropriate workspace, assuming cloud provider roles, retrieving secrets, and finally applying changes.
+These scripts were essential for testing Terraform locally before CI/CD pipelines, but they became repetitive maintenance overhead.
+Environment-specific and branch-specific configuration—some sensitive, some not—required careful orchestration that varied slightly across projects.
+Additionally, while consistent project structure proved crucial for helping developers understand resource dependencies, manually scaffolding this structure was time-consuming and error-prone.

+### The Developer Perspective

+Coming from a development background rather than pure infrastructure, the importance of preview branches became immediately apparent.
+Developers need to see their infrastructure changes in isolation before those changes overwrite shared development environments.
+This preview branch support is often overlooked by infrastructure-focused practitioners, but it's critical for modern development workflows where multiple feature branches need to coexist temporarily.

+### Terraflow's Approach

+Terraflow addresses these challenges through several key design principles:

+- **Convention over Configuration**: Codifies the repetitive orchestration logic once, eliminating the need for per-repo bash scripts.
+The same workflow that works locally also works in CI/CD, reducing cognitive load and maintenance burden.

+- **Consistent Project Structure**: Scaffolds a logical organization (setup, inputs, locals, main, outputs, modules) that helps future developers quickly understand resource dependencies and project intent, regardless of which team created the repository.

+- **Multi-Cloud Support**: Provides unified conventions across AWS, Azure, and GCP, allowing teams to apply the same mental model regardless of cloud provider.

+- **Enterprise-Ready Topology**: Supports the best practice of separating teams/workloads and environments (dev/prod) into distinct cloud accounts, ensuring proper isolation and access control.

+- **Preview Branch Support**: Enables multiple representations of workload resources to coexist side-by-side temporarily in the same account, allowing developers to test infrastructure changes in isolation.

+- **State Alignment**: Assumes Terraform state lives in the same cloud account as provisioned resources, ensuring team/workload owners have consistent access to both infrastructure and its state.

+- **Code + Infrastructure Together**: Scaffolding includes serverless function examples demonstrating how application code and infrastructure-as-code can be versioned and deployed from the same repository, reducing context switching and improving traceability.

+Terraflow is built for DevOps practitioners, platform engineers, and cloud architects managing multi-cloud enterprise environments who value consistency, developer experience, and practical solutions born from real-world experience.

 ## Features

 - 🎯 **Intelligent Workspace Management** - Automatically derives workspace names from git context (branch, tag, or hostname)